google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

 ## Problem 3: Layout thrashing

 Layout thrashing is a forced-synchronous layout broken-record.
-JavaScript writes and then Reads from the DOM, multiple-times repeating, forcing the browser to re-calculate layout over and over again.
+JavaScript writes and then reads from the DOM multiple times, forcing the browser to re-calculate layout over and over again.
 The most common cause of layout thrashing: a loop that puts the browser into a read-write-read-write cycle:

 <pre>
 function resizeAllParagraphsToMatchBlockWidth() {